wallisch/ChromaSwift/README.md

 // Get the fingerprints hash as binary string let binaryHashString = testFingerprint.hash // "01110100010011101010100110100100"

-// Instantiate a fingerprint object from its base64 representation let newFingerprint = try?
+// Instantiate a fingerprint object from its base64 representation and entire file duration let newFingerprint = try?
 AudioFingerprint(from: base64FingerprintString!, duration: duration)

 // Get similarity to other fingerprint object (0.0 to 1.0)